UK's Johnson says 'strong possibility' of no-deal split in EU trading ties

 In a sign of potential disruption ahead, trucks heading towards the English port of Dover were stacked up for miles on Thursday, with Brexit stockpiling and pre-Christmas traffic blamed.

-The British government has warned that even with a trade deal, 7,000 trucks heading for the Channel ports in southeast England could be held in 100-km (62-mile) queues if companies do not prepare the extra paperwork.

-Additional reporting by Alistair Smout, Thyagaraju Adinarayan, Tommy Wilkes, Paul Sandle and Kate Holton in London, and by Robin Emmott in Brussels; Writing by Michael Holden, John Chalmers, Guy Faulconbridge and Gabriela Baczynska; Editing by William Maclean and Edmund Blair
+Additional reporting by Alistair Smout, Thyagaraju Adinarayan, Tommy Wilkes, Paul Sandle and Kate Holton in London, by John Chalmers and Robin Emmott in Brussels; Writing by Michael Holden, John Chalmers, Guy Faulconbridge and Gabriela Baczynska; Editing by William Maclean, Edmund Blair and Peter Graff

 Our Standards: The Thomson Reuters Trust Principles.